alissatroiano/Hue/README.md

 ## UX

 The main goal of Hue is to boost revenue by selling subscriptions.
-Hue's target market is comprised of male & female artists (ages 25-34) that want to display & sell their work online.
+Hue's target market is comprised of male & female artists (ages 25-34) that4 want to display & sell their work online.

+During the, "strategy plane" portion of this project the developer came to the following conclusions:

+- Hue should be built for two different types of users:
+    1) Primary User (aka "The Subscriber")
+        - Hue's target market of artists

+    2) Secondary User
+        - Fans of art that want to visit the gallery and view artist submissions

+planning out this application, I

 User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project.
 As practiced in agile development, each user story coincides with a feature of the Hue application and will be accomplished in one sprint.